Jeb44/bachelor-thesis-typst/initial_letter/main.typ

   heading(text(content, fill: white), level: 1)
 )

-#header("Titel")
+#header("Title")

-Plugin Architecture with Rust - an Analysis of Obstacles and Prospects
+Plugin Architectures with Rust - an Analysis of Obstacles and Prospects

 #linebreak()